simdjson/simdjson/doc/basics.md

 is often best viewed as a temporary string value that is tied to the document you are parsing.
 At the cost of some memory allocation, you may convert your `std::string_view` instances for long-term storage into `std::string` instances:
 `std::string mycopy(view)` (C++17) or  `std::string mycopy(view.begin(), view.end())` (prior to C++17).
+For convenience, we also allow [storing an escaped string directly into an existing string instance](#storing-directly-into-an-existing-string-instance).

 The `std::string_view` class has become standard as part of C++17 but it is not always available on compilers which only supports C++11.
 When we detect that `string_view` is natively